FelixHochwallnerAIT/openAbsorptionSolver/README.md

 ### Directory Structure
 - `./baseCase`: Base OpenFOAM cases for stacked and wire geometries.
-- `./figures`: Schematic diagrams of the geometries for this README.
 - `./helpingScripts`: Additional supporting scripts for case setup and simulation.
 - `./pythonScripts`: Python scripts for automated case generation.
 - `./solvers`: Custom OpenFOAM solvers and libraries.